SOLAS-TTRPG/SOLAS/README.md

 You channel the power of the lower planes, surrounding yourself in flames.
 Until you take damage, you can add **R1 Fire** damage to melee attacks.
 When you do take damage (before concentration ends), the flames engulf your attacker, dealing **R4 Fire** damage.

+### Identify
+- Range: 1 Tile
+You choose one object that you must touch while the casting the spell.
+If it is a magic item or some other magic-imbued object, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.

 ### Witch Bolt
 - **Concentration**
 - Range: 6 Tiles